Codershadow007/restaurant-manager/README.md

 # restaurant-manager
-i developed this to demonstrate smooth working of restaurant using python.
+developed using python implemented to demonstrate the working of a restaurant managed in an online scenerio.